 Hence,

-where the last inequality follows from the fact that $X=X^\star$ minimizes the expression $\psi^\star\left(f(X)\right)$ over tuples $X\in B(\H^\star)^{\times n}$ of feasible operators.
+where the last inequality follows from the fact that $X=X^\star$ minimizes the expression $\psi^\star\left(f(X)\right)$ over tuples $X\in B(\H^\star)^{n}$ of feasible operators.
 Thus, Eq.~\eqref{null_grad} holds whenever $p,s$ satisfy Eqs.~\eqref{degrees_p}, \eqref{feas_p}.

-It follows that there exist $\mu,\lambda$ satisfying conditions \eqref{feas_proof}--\eqref{balance_proof}.
-For each $i$, the corresponding moment and localizing matrices of $\mu_i$ might not be positive semidefinite, but, having finite entries, one can find $\epsilon>0$ such that conditions \eqref{moment_proof}, \eqref{localizing_proof} hold.
-We therefore conclude that SDP $\mathbb{P}$ is feasible.
+It follows that there exist $\mu^k,\lambda^k$ satisfying conditions \eqref{feas_proof}--\eqref{balance_proof}.
+For each $i$, the corresponding moment and localizing matrices of $\mu^k_i$ might not be positive semidefinite, but, one can find $\epsilon>0$ large enough such that conditions \eqref{moment_proof}, \eqref{localizing_proof} hold.
+We therefore conclude that the SDP \eqref{eq:SDPP} is feasible.

-The dual of $\mathbb{P}$ is the following SDP: \beq
+The dual of \eqref{eq:SDPP} is the following SDP: \beq

 \eeq where $\{o_k\}_k$, $\{o^{l}_k\}_k$ are, respectively, monomial bases for polynomials of degree $k$ and $k-\left\lceil\frac{\deg(g_l)}{2}\right\rceil$, and $Z_i$, $Z_{i,l}$ are Hermitian matrices.